JCall-Engineer/blog/src/index.md

 That's why I built this system with Git at its core instead of using something like WordPress.
 I wanted infrastructure that lets me correct mistakes *and* acknowledge them.
 Every blog post lives in a public GitHub repository, complete with version history and commit messages explaining every edit.

 These posts *will* evolve.
-I don't revise casually --- changes represent genuine refinement that I believe makes the content objectively better.
+Revisions aren't arbitrary --- they correct mistakes, improve clarity, or refine reasoning.
 If you're curious what changed and why, the full history is there.

 ## A Note on Transparency